Delta-Compute/infinitevibe/README.md

 InfiniteVibe is an AI‐driven video and media studio putting Bittensor at the frontier of AI-Generated video production.

-Miners respond to tasks and create AI Generative video using any model or means at their own disposal.
+Miners respond to tasks and create AI-generated videos using any model or means at their own disposal.
 Miner scoring and emissions are determined by real world user feedback e.g. paying for the SN output or views/engagement.
-As a way to grow awareness and attract the worlds best creatives to SN89, the SN will first reward miners based on submissions engagement on the miner's own social media profiles.
+As a way to grow awareness and attract the world's best creatives to SN89, the SN will first reward miners based on submissions engagement on the miner's own social media profiles.
 We will funnel traffic to infinitevibe.ai and tensorflix.ai - where a Beta list of organic tasks is being populated waiting for the SN reach quality output.

 Validators act as editor/producers, ensuring that miner quality progresses to the highest levels.
 Our near-term goal is to align Validators closely with creators, and as such Miners will be expected to post collateral - and jointly this entities can produce and monetize high quality media and perhpas full length series and film.